VFPX/Win32API/samples/sample_149.md

 # Using an Event Object.
 Part B: running an application responding to events

 ## Before you begin:
-Compile this code into a separate executable and test with an executable created from the <A href="?function=-1&example=148">Part A</A> of this example.
-This is the name of the Event Object, that links two parts.[](sample_148.md)
+Compile this code into a separate executable and test with an executable created from the [Part A](sample_148.md) of this example.
+This is the name of the Event Object, that links two parts.

 Start Part A executable prior to the Part B.